Randomized reference models for temporal networks: Fundamental definitions

 \new{We describe here} several important classes of shuffling methods \new{that} are used to formulate and generate MRRMs in practice.
 The classes are formulated depending on which parts of a temporal network they randomize.

 \new{All the MRRMs we will encounter are implemented by methods that shuffle the positions of the events in a temporal network, or for instant-event networks, the instantaneous events.
 We shall call the former type of shuffling method an {\sl event shuffling} and the latter an {\sl instant-event shuffling}.
-The shufflings are generally implemented by randomizing any or all of the indices $i$, $j$, and $t$ in the events $(i,j,t,\tau)\in\C$ or the instantaneous events $i,j,t)\in\E$.}
+The shufflings are generally implemented by randomizing any or all of the indices $i$, $j$, and $t$ in the events $(i,j,t,\tau)\in\C$ or in the instantaneous events $(i,j,t)\in\E$.}

-\new{The methods are practical for generating reference models as they all conserve the nodes $\V$, the temporal duration $\tmax-\tmin$ and the number of events ($C$ or $E$).
-Event shufflings furthermore conserve the multiset of the events' durations, $p(\tauf)=[\tau_q]_{q=1}^C$.
-Different shuffling methods additionally constrain other network features, but they all conserve at least the above features.}
+These methods are practical for generating reference models as they all conserve the nodes $\V$, the temporal duration $\tmax-\tmin$ and the number of events, $C$ (or instantaneous events, $E$).
+In addition to these features, event shufflings also conserve the events' durations, i.e.\ the multiset $p(\tauf)=[\tau]_{(i,j,t,\tau)\in\C}$, which contains the durations of all events in $\C$ including duplicate values.
+Different shuffling methods additionally constrain other network features, but they all conserve at least the above features.

-\new{ \begin{example} The most random event shuffling possible, $\model{p(\tauf)}$, is the one that conserves only the events' durations and otherwise redistributes them completely at random, while the most random instant-event shuffling is $\model{E}$, which conserves only the number of instantaneous events. \end{example} }
+\begin{example} The most random event shuffling possible, $\model{p(\tauf)}$, is the one that conserves only the events' durations and otherwise redistributes them completely at random, i.e.\ it draws the triplets $(i,j,t)$ at random without replacement. \end{example}

+\begin{example} The most random instant-event shuffling is $\model{E}$.
+It draws the triplets $(i,j,t)$ at random without replacement and conserves only the number of instantaneous events $E$. \end{example}

-\new{We furthermore define several more restricted classes of shuffling methods that randomize specific temporal or topological aspects of a network using the two level representations introduced in Section~\ref{sec:nested} above.}
+We furthermore define several more restricted classes of shuffling methods that randomize specific temporal or topological aspects of a network using the two level representations introduced in Section~\ref{sec:nested} above.